MonashDeepNeuron/HPP/README.md

-# HPC Programming Resources
+# High Performance Programming

-Resources and challenges for the Monash DeepNeuron (MDN) HPC Programming (HPCP) Team
+Resources and challenges for the Monash DeepNeuron High Performance Programming Team.

 ---